SHAIBAL657/Haberman-Cancer-Data-Analysis/README.txt

 cancer.

-There is 306 row consists of 4 columns(features and class) : age,year,nodes,status
+There is 306 rows consists of 4 columns(features and class) : age,year,nodes,status

 1. Age is containing that at what age they undergo for operation(feature).
 2. Year is representing as which year they undergo for operation.(feature)